AbbVie (ABBV)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that AbbVie’s margin dropped by 4.5 percentage points during that time.
-We’re willing to live with its performance for now but hope its cash conversion can rise soon.
-Continued declines could signal it is in the middle of an investment cycle.
+Taking a step back, we can see that AbbVie’s margin dropped by 12.5 percentage points during that time.
+If its declines continue, it could signal increasing investment needs and capital intensity.

 AbbVie Trailing 12-Month Free Cash Flow Margin